Gast91/ImageCrop/README.md

 * Platform specific (Windows)

 ### Current Features
-* Crop all multi-monitor PNG Images (usually taken via a "PrtScr") in the specified directory dynamically based on the given monitor ID
+* Crop all multi-monitor **PNG** Images in the specified directory dynamically based on the given monitor ID.
+* -r for recursive directory search.

 ### In Progress
-* Recursive directory search for croppable images
-* Other Image types

 ### Current Limitations
-  N/A
+* Other Image types (instead of using opencv to load each image and check its size, a custom header reader **ONLY** for PNGs
+<br/>is used to read just enough bytes to discern the size).

 ## Authors